moj-analytical-services/splink/docs/dev_guides/changing_splink/lint_and_format.md

 ## Linting your code

-For linting, we currently make use of [ruff](https://github.com/charliermarsh/ruff) to perform checks, and if desired, *some* fixes for your data.
+For linting, we currently make use of [ruff](https://github.com/charliermarsh/ruff) to perform checks, and if desired, *some* fixes for your code.

 For a standard formatter, we use [black](https://github.com/psf/black) against the code base.